 School Fees: Participation in extracurricular field trips will not be permitted unless payment has been received for school fees.
-Effective December 1, 2018, participation in any extracurricular activity or field trip will not be permitted for any student with a negative school lunch balance greater than \$50
+Participation in any extracurricular activity or field trip will not be permitted for any student with a negative school lunch balance greater than \$50.